 A lot of people know the activities below, but coming up with them on the spot or with little notice is not always easy.
 It's always good to have a list to consult.
 Some of the projects are perfect for girls, some for boys, but most can be done with either.
 Most can also be done at any time during the year; though there are a few exceptions (you'll probably be able to identify those).

-- Hide and Seek is a staple game that can be played anywhere.
+- Hide and Seek is a well-known game that is lots of fun, can be played anywhere and by anyone.

 - Walking around and seeing wonderful things together.

 - Building a snow man or snow cave (the size is up to you).

 - Roasting marshmallows or hotdogs over a campfire.